Bring your days into rhythm

 But when we encounter descriptions of a Waldorf kindergarten or see beautiful pictures on blogs or visit a school the aesthetic and activities do really catch our attention because underneath the soft sensory experience of Waldorf there is a deeper feeling or a quality which is truly unique.
 And what we don’t see right away is that none of the outer expressions of Waldorf have any educational potential without a strong underlying rhythm.

 Ok, but I promised to be practical in this series!
 So let’s get started.
-Yesterday we talked about observing the rhythms of your family life and today we’ll look at how to work on daily rhythm one step at a time.
-If you want to read more about the big picture of rhythm in the home, check out this series!
+We’ve talked about observing the rhythms of your family life and now we’ll look at how to work on daily rhythm one step at a time.
+If you want to read more about the big picture of rhythm in the home, sign up for the free Rhythm Quick Start Guide here!

 How to bring your days into rhythm: